 Covid 19 update: We recognise that during this current health pandemic lots of social workers and their families are experiencing hardship.
-As a small charity we aim to support as many social workers as we can from our limited funds; however, we decide on giving grants at our meetings, the first of which for 2021 will be in January.
+As a small charity we aim to support as many social workers as we can from our limited funds; however, we decide on giving grants at our meetings, the next one is taking place in July.
 So while we are happy to receive applications at any time, please understand our constraints in responding to you.

 It is nearly our birthday – and it is a big one!